Best Blender for Margaritas and Frozen Drinks!

 Then of course you can get with up to ten speeds if you really want one.
 But for margaritas it doesn’t make sense.
 And the more options your blender has, the more complicated and easier it is for something to break or go wrong with it.
 Here simple is a good thing.

-Programmability.
-Some of the more technologically-advanced bar blender models have programming options, in which the user can program certain blender speeds and times associated with different buttons.
-Bartenders may find it useful to use programmed speeds and times for different drinks.
 In the case that a drink needs 20 to 30 seconds to blend, having a timed program that stops automatically can allow the bartender to step away and prepare the glass for the drink, allowing him or her to pour the drink immediately after it is done blending.
-Most bar blenders are not this advanced, although some are equipped with manual timers with automatic shut-off options for increased convenience.

 Margarita Blender Buying Chart